jon-harper/jon-harper.github.io/docs/abs/materials.md

 Instead of completely replacing with ASA or another filament, a blended resin can be used.
 Filament made from resin with additives can greatly enhance specific properties.
 Materials commonly added to ABS include PMMA (translucency), PC (heat resistance), and ASA (UV stability, weatherability).

+As ASA grows in popularity and more manufacturers carry ASA filament, prices will drop and sourcing options increase.

+### PC-ABS Blends

+Blending ABS and PC is a popular method of introducing fire retardance to ABS.

 ### Fiber "Fills"

 Fiber "fills" are another option.
 Within the last few years, manufacturers began selling filaments with up to 30% fiber content.
 These [glass-](https://www.3dxtech.com/product/fibrex-abs-gf/) and [carbon-fiber](https://atomicfilament.com/collections/abs-3d-filament/products/carbon-fiber-ultra-black-abs) doped filaments have higher heat resistance, greater  stiffness, and improved dimensional stability than regular ABS.
 Carbon-fiber-filled ABS (CF-ABS) is the most common form of ABS fill.